Quality, Precision, Durability, Integrity

 Every one of my blades though beautiful are intended to be used.
 I have said it before and I will say it again, the heat treatment is what determines the true quality and value of the blade.
 A super advanced, expensive stainless steel would be completely wasted when improperly heat treated.
 It would seriously under perform in comparison to ANY properly heat treated steel.

 It is my belief that the type of steel a knife is made from should compliment the intended use for that knife.
 For that reason I currently utilize 1095 High Carbon Steel, O1 Tool Steel, W2 Tool Steel, 80CRV2, and AEB-L. Some of these steels hold their edges longer, some have more toughness, some are easier to sharpen, and some hold a sharper edge.
 Every blade is tailored to the needs of the person behind the knife.

-A Large Kukri in CPM3V for the Tactically Minded Gentleman.
+A Large Kukri in CPM3V for Extreme Chopping

-Pictured with a DLC Coating, this design is also available in various colors of Cerakote, and other finishes!
+This design is available in various colors of Cerakote, and other finishes!

 Useful for any bushcrafting needs, works great as a skinning knife, compact enough for EDC, and robust enough to split firewood all day.